foldda/rda/RDA-Background-Overview.md

 Applications disassemble complex objects into generic RDA containers for transport.
 The receiving application reconstructs the objects after delivery.

-> RDA is the "box" used during transport.
+> RDA is the "box" for data transport.

-Unlike schema-based formats, the transport layer does not impose restrictions on the structure of the data being carried, allowing loosely coupled integration by moving data validation to the application layer.
+Unlike using schema-based formats, the RDA-based transport layer does not impose restrictions on the structure of the data being carried, allowing loosely coupled integration by moving data validation to the application layer.

 ---